Cbrra/redsharp/README.md

 - The integer `1`
 - The adder

-I modified the values for the screenshot, but as you can see, it successfully computes `1 + 3 = 4`.
+I modified the values for the screenshot (`i` equals 1, and the `1` was changed to 3), but as you can see, it successfully computes `1 + 3 = 4`.
 (The lamps represent the 8-bit binary values of the numbers.)

 > [!IMPORTANT]
 > The biggest issue right now is the redstone pathfinding.
 It takes a long time, and some paths fail to generate.
 That is the main issue at the moment.